London House Extension Cost in 2025:

 Your architect will provide insights into the maximum feasible size within permitted development rules (if applicable) or through a planning application tailored to your property.

 Once you’ve established the required extension size, we can initiate cost estimates using standard square meter rates.
-The following indicative prices, all for construction only and serve as a starting point.
+The following indicative prices are to serve as a rough starting point.
 These figures exclude VAT and professional fees.

 Breakdown of London House Extension Cost: